 It’s strong.
 It holds paint well.
 It offers dimensional variety to structures.

-Its visual likeability is enhanced when the tubing is curved into a gentle, supple arch.
+Its visual appeal is improved when the tubing is curved into a gentle, elegant arch.

-Creating that arch, though, is not easy.
-Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.
+Forming that arch, though, is not a minor task.
+Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a complete set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
-It’s a hollow section, after all.
-The right equipment, directed by skilled tube bender hands, are essential for rectangular tubing to hold its original dimensions, while remaining flat or square.
+It’s a hollow section, don’t forget.
+The correct equipment, focused by skilled tube bender hands, are necessary for rectangular tubing to hold its original dimensions, while staying flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

-Our rectangular tube bending and rolling experience extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Marathon County.
+Our rectangular tube bending and rolling knowledge extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Marathon County.

 How?
-Max Weiss Company uses a proprietary mandrel bender system to maintain the tube’s integrity.
+Max Weiss Company employs a proprietary mandrel bender system to maintain the tube’s integrity.
 It’s a piece of equipment you won’t find elsewhere.
-Less scrap equates to less cost … and more value for you.
+Less scrap adds up to less cost … and more value for you.

 Contact Max Weiss Company for all your rectangular tube bending, both rectangular and square.
 You’ll marvel at our careful precision and flawless results.
 You might even call it a thing of beauty.